Brian1226/Priority-Queue/Specification.md

 ## Triggers

-The user selects the note they want to copy, clicks on the "Make Copy" option, then clicks on the "Confirm" option.
+The user selects the note they want to copy, then clicks on the "Make Copy" option.

 ## Primary Sequence